Sensory branding: Sight

 Sight has been the most used sense in the advertising world over the past century.
 Firms or brands utilize visual design to express the "personality' of a product which can appeal to the purchaser.
 Design can be used to convey if a certain brand is new and innovative such as Apple or old and retro such as the Volkswagen Beetle.
 Packaging is another important aspect that affects the sense of sight and tactics used to market this sense.
 Successful packages are those that can convey a combination of emotional and functional attributes such as numerous wine, spirits or beer bottles, which have a connecting story or myth.

-The sense of sight can also be used with a series of new and innovative technologies such as virtual reality.
+Sight can also be used with a series of new and innovative technologies such as virtual reality.
 With the aid of these gadgets, firms and brands can provide customers with sensory experiences that are more immersive and would not be possible otherwise.
 Marriott Hotel's new 'Teleporter' is a great example: Where interested customers can use a pair of virtual reality glasses to see sights of potential travel destinations.